docusign/code-examples-node/README.md

 #### Get an envelope's core information
 The example lists the core information about an envelope, including its overall status.
-Additional API/SDK methods are used to get additional information about the envelope, its documents, recipients, etc.
+Additional API/SDK methods may be used to get additional information about the envelope, its documents, recipients, etc.

 API method used: [Envelopes::get](https://developers.docusign.com/esign-rest-api/reference/Envelopes/Envelopes/get)

 #### List an envelope's recipients
-The example lists the envelope's recpipients, including their current status
+The example lists the envelope's recipients, including their current status.

 API method used: [EnvelopeRecipients::list](https://developers.docusign.com/esign-rest-api/reference/Envelopes/EnvelopeRecipients/list)

 #### List and download an envelope's documents
-This example lists and then downloads an envelope's documents.
+This example lists and then downloads an envelope's documents from DocuSign to
-The documents are downloaded to a local directory on the server.
+a local directory on the server.
 They are not downloaded to the browser.

 API methods used: [EnvelopeDocuments::list](https://developers.docusign.com/esign-rest-api/reference/Envelopes/EnvelopeDocuments/list)